 Mercer has published the sequel to its widely-cited 2015 “Investing in a time of climate change” report.
 The report models three climate change scenarios, a 2°C, 3°C and 4°C average warming increase on preindustrial levels, over three timeframes - 2030, 2050 and 2100.
 It assesses the effects of both climate-related physical damages (physical risks) and the transition to a low-carbon economy (transition risks) on investment return expectations.

 The underlying climate-economy model has been changed since the 2015 report and the analysis has been extended to include:

 - Short-term stress tests for exploring the impact of changes in market views.
-They illustrate two stress tests (sudden shift in likelihood of 2 and 4 degree scenarios) with portfolio impacts of -3% to +3% in less than a year.
+The report illustrates two stress tests (sudden shift in likelihood of 2 and 4 degree scenarios) with portfolio impacts of -3% to +3% in less than a year

 - Extra asset classes for sustainable variants of listed equity, private equity and infrastructure.
-They show that switching 10%, 1% and 1% of a sample portfolio into these classes respectively returns c.0.2% pa more to 2030.
+The report suggests that switching 10%, 1% and 1% of a sample portfolio into these classes respectively returns c.0.2% pa more to 2030.